 For accountants, flux analysis is a powerful tool in forecasting, budgeting, and maintaining corporate integrity.
 Consistent monitoring of change provides decision-driving insight, especially as flux data doesn’t just function as a predictive force.
 It can also fulfill a prescriptive role, the real game changer in a 24/7 global marketplace.

 The ability to identify and analyze financial changes from period to period, account to account, is also one of the most effective ways to manage and mitigate risks.
-Flux analysis functions as an early warning system—the canary in the coal mine—for potential losses, integrity of reporting, and even fraud.
+Flux analysis functions as an early warning system—the canary in the coal mine—for potential losses, the integrity of reporting, and even fraud.

 Why Flux Sucks